 - Brain cancer

 - Cancers that have spread to the bones

 Radiopharmaceuticals can also be used to diagnose certain cancers, as oncologists can track radioactivity throughout the body after the drugs are administered to determine if cancer is present.
 This requires the use of a special imaging system, such as a gamma camera or a similar gamma imaging device.
 When radiopharmaceuticals are used for diagnostic purposes, the drugs are known as “tracers.”
 Diagnostic radiopharmaceuticals contain smaller amounts of radiation than those that are used for treatment.

-At Moffitt Cancer Center, our radiation oncologists and radiopharmacists are highly skilled in the use of radiopharmaceuticals for both diagnostic and therapeutic purposes.
+At Moffitt Cancer Center, our radiation oncologists are highly skilled in the use of radiopharmaceuticals for both diagnostic and therapeutic purposes.
 Our team can help determine if radiopharmaceuticals would be a beneficial option for you.
 To schedule an appointment, call 1-888-663-3488 or submit a new patient registration form online.
 No referral is required.